thunderbird/webext-examples/manifest_v3/messageDisplay/readme.md

 ### Required changes for manifest v3

 No code changes needed.
-All event listener where already registered at the top level file scope.
+All event listener were already registered at the top level file scope.